MicrosoftDocs/azure-docs/articles/api-management/upgrade-and-scale.md

 1. Navigate to your API Management instance in the [Azure portal](https://portal.azure.com/).
 1. Select **Locations** from the menu.
 1. Select the row with the location you want to scale.
-1. Specify the new number of **units** - either use the slider or type the number.
+1. Specify the new number of **Units** - use the slider if available, or type the number.
 1. Select **Apply**.

 > [!NOTE]